baggie11/baggie11/README.md

 - 🔭 I’m currently exploring Machine Learning and Generative AI.
 - 👯 I’m looking to collaborate on Web Development , App development.
-- 💬 Ask me about Python , MERN , Flutter , Java.
+- 💬 Ask me about Python , MERN , Flutter , Java , Django.
 - 📫 How to reach me: bagavati2310098@ssn.edu.in